archway-network/archway-docs/docs/rewards/managing-rewards.md

 If the `owner_address` is a smart contract, updates to the metadata can only be performed by using the WASM bindings.

 ## Reward Storage
-The rewards owed to a specific contract are stored as a seperated record on the blockchain.
+The rewards owed to a specific contract are stored as a separate record on the blockchain.
 To receive these rewards, a [withdrawal operation](#withdrawing-awards) must be executed.
 Developers can also track these rewards by using the [RewardsRecord object](#tracking-reward-amounts).

 ## Tracking Reward Amounts
 The `RewardsRecord` object is used to track the rewards that have been calculated for a specific `rewards_address`.